-A. Employees with ten (10) or more years of service with the county may carry over into the succeeding calendar year forty (40) hours of vacation, without documentation of unforeseen circumstances, as described in Paragraph VII.E.
-Any such vacation carried over must be taken by July 1st of the succeeding year, of the employee forfeits that vacation entitlement.
+- A. Employees with eight (8) or more years of service with the county may carry over into the succeeding calendar year up to forty (40) hours of vacation, without documentation of unforeseen circumstances, as described in Paragraph VII.E.
+Any such vacation carried over must be taken by July 1st of the succeeding year, or the employee forfeits that vacation entitlement. - B. Employees with eight (8) or more years of service with the county may carry over into the succeeding calendar year more than forty (40) hours of vacation when unforeseen circumstances, as described in Paragraph VII.E., prevent that employee from using his or her vacation during the calendar year in which such entitlement accrues.
+Any such vacation carried over exceeding forty (40) hours must be taken by March 1st of the succeeding year, or the employee forfeits that vacation entitlement.

-- B. An employee with ten (10) or more years of service with the county may carry over into the succeeding calendar year more than forty (40) hours of vacation, when unforeseen circumstances, as described in Paragraph VII.E., prevent that employee from using his or her vacation during the calendar year in which such entitlement accrues.
-Any such vacation carried over exceeding forty (40) hours must be taken by March 1st of the succeeding year, or the employee forfeits that vacation entitlement. - C. An employee whose hire date falls on or after November 15th may carry over his or her vacation time into the succeeding year following the accrual of the first year's vacation entitlement only, without documentation of unforeseen circumstances, as described in Paragraph VII.E.
-Any such vacation carried over must be taken by March 1st of the succeeding year. - D. An employee with less than ten (10) years of employment, regardless of employment date, may, at the discretion of his or her department head/elected official, carry over vacation entitlement when unforeseen circumstances prevent that employee from using his or her vacation during the calendar year in which such entitlement accrues, as deemed appropriate and approved by the employee's department head/elected official.
-Any such accrued vacation carried over must be taken by March 1st of the succeeding year. - E. Unforeseen circumstances, for purposes of this policy, including medical and family emergencies, job requirements, and other exigent conditions. - F. An employee must obtain the written approval of his or her department head/elected official to carry over any accrued vacation.
-In addition, an employee with less than ten (10) years' service seeking to carry over vacation into the succeeding year must provide written documentation, upon request of the department head/elected official, of the unforeseen circumstances which prevented the employee from taking his or her vacation time in the calendar year in which it accrued.
+- C. An employee whose hire date renders the taking of vacation within the calendar year impossible or excessively difficult may carry over up to forty (40) hours of vacation into the following year, as set forth below. - 1.
+An employee who is hired between September 1 and December 31 may carry over his or her first-year vacation hours into the succeeding year. - 2.
+Any such vacation carried over must be taken by July 1st of the succeeding year, or the employee forfeits that vacation entitlement. - D. An employee with less than eight (8) years of employment, regardless of employment date, may, at the discretion of his or her department head/elected official, carry over vacation entitlement when unforeseen circumstances prevent that employee from using his or her vacation during the calendar year in which such entitlement accrues, as deemed appropriate and approved by the employee's department head/elected official.
+Any such accrued vacation carried over must be taken by March 1st of the succeeding year. - E. Unforeseen circumstances, for purposes of this policy, include medical and family emergencies, job requirements, and other exigent conditions. - F. An employee must obtain the written approval of his or her department head/elected official to carry over any accrued vacation.
+In addition, an employee with less than eight (8) years' service seeking to carry over vacation into the succeeding year must provide written documentation, upon request of the department head/elected official, of the unforeseen circumstances which prevented the employee from taking his or her vacation time in the calendar year in which it accrued.